Halle an der Saale (HAVAG) Tramways No. 902

 On the other hand, the almost unique adaptation of the tramcar to its current double-ended condition means that it is not strictly an authentic representative of this important category of vehicles.
 Nor is this the only adaptation since the tram has also been re-gauged from its original meter gauge and no longer has its original pantograph.

 Number 902 is not the only tramcar in the collection to exhibit this tension between a claim to historical significance based on its ‘rarity’ value and a counter-claim based on a lack of ‘authenticity’ because of the modifications it has undergone.
 However, the chronic lack of storage space both on and off the museum’s premises at Crich makes the dilemma particularly acute in the case of Halle 902, especially in view of the fact that it is not a genuinely historical artefact in comparison with other tramcars in the collection.

 At the end of May 2018, the tramcar was moved to Blackpool’s Rigby Road depot on a two year loan for temporary display and storage purposes that also helped to facilitate the acquisition of the Barnsley & District Electric Traction Company service bus.
-The loan period is due to expire in 2021, however and, following its return to the museum, the tramcar will be placed in off-site storage.
+The loan period came to an end rather later than originally planned (Covid didn’t help) and 902 returned to the museum on 22nd April 2022 to take up residence in its off-site storage facility.

 - Type of tram